PluralKit/PluralKit/docs/README.md

 $ yarn dev
 ```

 This will start a development server on http://localhost:8080/.
+Note that changes to the sidebar or similar generally need a full restart (Ctrl-C) to take effect, while content-only changes will hot-reload.

 For a full HTML build, run `yarn build`.
 Files will be output in `content/.vuepress/dist` by default.